Waleswood Colliery: Locomotives

-Waleswood's restoration at Shackerstone halted due to unfortunate circumstances and it spent decades in the rain and elements in storage both at Shackerstone and Statfold Barn.
-In 2016 it changed ownership and was moved to the Northamptonsie Ironstone Railway at Hunsbury Hill where it is undergoing a full restorative rebuild.
-It was planned to return to steam during 2017 but the boiler required a much more extensive overhaul than was first thought.
-The mostly new boiler is due back in the frames around Easter 2019 with steaming planned for early summer.
+Waleswood's restoration at Shackerstone halted due to unfortunate circumstances, and it spent decades in the rain and elements in storage both at Shackerstone and Statfold Barn.
+In 2016, it changed ownership and was moved to the Northamptonshire Ironstone Railway at Hunsbury Hill, where it is undergoing a full restorative rebuild.
+It was planned to return to steam during 2017, but the boiler required a much more extensive overhaul than was first thought.
+The mostly new boiler is due back in the frames around Easter 2019, with steaming planned for early summer.